 One additional impact that stadium lookeeloos especially should be aware of--with 1st Street and Potomac Avenue now essentially being one long dead-end cul-de-sac south of N Street, it hasn't taken long for the heavy construction vehicles to just completely take over the street.
 So in addition to the stadium "circuit" being shut down now that you can't turn from Potomac north onto South Capitol, even trying to just follow 1st to Potomac with the intention of making a u-turn is life-threatening thanks to all of the huge trucks going in and out of there with now only one exit for their use .
 I fear that my photo sojourns on the south side of the stadium might be curtailed a bit until the bridge work is done.
 So, to make up for it, here's a fun new before-and-during of the stadium

 that I came up with today, on South Capitol south of N, showing the sharp stadium facade along South Capitol.
 Trust me, it's really the same location in both shots.

-Don't expect new bridge demolition photos on a daily basis--I'll definitely make visits frequently, but I don't like construction that
+Don't expect new bridge demolition photos on a daily basis--I'll definitely make visits frequently, but I don't like construction that much.

 Douglass Bridge Closure Day Arrives